okutluel/okutluel/README.md

 # 💫 About Me:
-I'm currently a Computer Science student working on improving my skills with Java, CSS, HTML, JavaScript, and Deluge.
-Open to work opportunities, and looking forward to a future as a developer!
+I'm currently a Dev working on improving my skills with Java, CSS, HTML, JavaScript, and Deluge.
+Open to work opportunities, and looking forward to making contact!

 ## 🌐 Socials: